hmusgrave/sumsparsemat/README.md

 ## Status

 The code might work or might not.
 It probably compiles.
-I plan to work on many more tests and benchmarks for this and the underling sparsemat implementation shortly.
+I plan to work on many more tests and benchmarks for this and the underlying sparsemat implementation shortly.
 I'll update the README (and if necessary the code) within a week of finishing (i.e., this August 2023).